skunpoj/ai/README.md

 Gemini (API)
 - Set `GEMINI_API_KEY` to enable the consumer Gemini API model.
+- The app prefers the new `google.genai` SDK; if unavailable it falls back to `google-generativeai`.
 - If not set, the app skips Gemini API, and only Vertex/Google run.

 Vertex Gemini
 - Set `GOOGLE_CLOUD_PROJECT` and optionally `GOOGLE_CLOUD_LOCATION` (defaults to `us-central1`).
 - Requires service account with Vertex permissions; the project id is inferred from the service account if not set.
+- The app dispatches per-segment transcription when Vertex is enabled in Settings.

 AWS Transcribe (planned)
 - Set `AWS_TRANSCRIBE_ENABLED=true` to show the AWS column (scaffold only).